Agoooy/AI-Video/README.md

 ## Introduction
-DiffSynth Studio is a Diffusion engine.
-We have restructured architectures including Text Encoder, UNet, VAE, among others, maintaining compatibility with models from the open-source community while enhancing computational performance.
-We provide many interesting features.
-Enjoy the magic of Diffusion models!
+DiffSynth Studio is a diffusion engine.
+We have restructured architectures, including Text Encoder, UNet, and VAE, among others, maintaining compatibility with models from the open-source community while enhancing computational performance.
+We offer many interesting features.
+Enjoy the magic of diffusion models!

 ## Installation
 ```